 Sometimes, learning needs may not become a problem for you until you are already in secondary education.
 When this happens, students will often tell a teacher that they are struggling, or in some cases the teachers notice you are finding things tricky.
 When this happens, the Special Educational Needs and Disabilities Co-ordinator (SENDCo) may organise for someone to work with you to help find out why you may be struggling.
 This could be someone in school, or perhaps a specialist such as the Educational Psychologist or Specialist Teaching Service.

 What should I do if I think I need extra help?

 If you think you need additional help with your learning, you should talk to a teacher or your tutor.
 They can then arrange for you to meet the Special Educational Needs and Disabilities Co-ordinator (SENDCo) to discuss your needs.
-Alternatively, you can go to Breakthrough and ask to speak to the Special Educational Needs and Disabilities Co-ordinator (SENDCo) yourself.
+Alternatively, you can ask to speak to the Special Educational Needs and Disabilities Co-ordinator (SENDCo) yourself.

 How will my school/college work be organised to meet my individual needs?